MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 ```

 So that's the power of using Redis as a task queue.
 Even when the server is
-restarted all the existing tasks are still safely stored in the queue.
-Now
+restarted, all the existing tasks are still safely stored in the queue.
+Now,
 before we finish, let's open Postman and send another request to create a
 new user "alice3".